-- 1) Maximum remaining maturity of five years or less maturity - 2) Shall be issued by an issuer rated in a rating category of "A" or its equivalent or higher rating for the issuer's debt as provided by a nationally recognized statistical ratings organization and rated in a rating category of "AA" or its equivalent or better. - 3) May not exceed 20% of surplus money
+- 1) Maximum remaining maturity of five years or less - 2) Shall be rated in a rating category of "AA" or its equivalent or better. - 3) May not exceed 20% of surplus money

 - 1) Maximum maturity 5 years - 2) Maximum allocation 20% - 3) Maximum allocation per issuer 5% regardless of sector - 4) Credit CA GC Section 53601 requirements. - 14.
 Supranationals.
 The City is authorized to invest in United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank.